utkarshpasari-09/customer_churn_prediction/README.md

 # Customer Churn Prediction

 An end-to-end machine learning project that predicts whether a customer is likely to churn based on demographic and usage-related features.
+The project covers data analysis, model training, evaluation, and deployment using a Streamlit web application.

 ## Project Overview

 Customer churn is a critical business problem where organizations aim to identify customers who are likely to discontinue their services.
-This project builds a supervised machine learning pipeline to predict churn and deploys the model using a Streamlit web application.
+This project builds a supervised machine learning pipeline to predict churn and deploys the final model as an interactive web application.

 ## Dataset

 The dataset contains customer-level information including:
 - Age
 - Gender